chris-greening/spyrograph/_pages/about.md

 - Flexible to a wide range of usecases
 - Lightweight, just plug and play

+## Quickstart

+`spyrograph` is designed to be expressive and easy-to-use - simply `import spyrograph` and jump right into drawing elegant, complex shapes in just a few lines of code!

+{% highlight python %}
+from spyrograph import Hypotrochoid

+# Trace a hypotrochoid from 0 to 2pi where
+# the fixed circle radius is 300, rolling circle
+# radius is 200, and the distance from the rolling
+# circle is 100
+hypotrochoid = Hypotrochoid(
+    R=300,
+    r=200,
+    d=100,
+    thetas=np.arange(0, 2*np.pi, .1)
+)
+hypotrochoid.trace(
+    show_circles=True,
+    frame_pause=.05,
+    circle_color="grey"
+)
+{% endhighlight %}

 ## The philosophy

 {% highlight python %}